Billions in U.S. aid for Ukraine eyed in struggle against Russian invasion - NewsBreak

 Those bills were supposed to pass before the Oct.
 1 start of the fiscal year, but Congress regularly delays negotiations by approving temporary government spending bills.
 So far this fiscal year, lawmakers have approved three stopgap spending measures, continuing funding levels and policies from the Trump administration through March 11.

-Republicans and Democrats are both optimistic they could reach agreement and hold votes before getting too close to that deadline to cause concerns over a government shutdown.
+Republicans and Democrats are both optimistic they can reach agreement and hold votes before getting too close to that deadline to cause concerns over a government shutdown.

 But those negotiations are typically complicated enough without the possibility of billions in emergency aid riding along as a war continues to claim lives and alter the balance of power in Europe.